Academany/fabzero/basic/git.md

 HTTPS connection is commonly used when you are cloning a repository that you will not be modifiying but you want to receive changes.
 It will not require login/password for each connection if the project is public.

-> Exercise: Clone the class fab zero archive in gitlab using the https address.
+> **Learning by doing:** Clone the class fab zero archive in gitlab using the https address.
 Your mentor will provide you with the address.
 Did you need to authenticate?
 What does it mean?

 Hopefully you will now have a folder containing the archive somewhere in your computer.
 But the problem is that if we want to push changes now it will require our login/password for each time we connect.
 Which is very inconvenient.
 So we will change the connection to SSH.

-> Delete the local folder containing the class repository.
+> **Learning by doing:** Delete the local folder containing the class repository.
 We will clone it again later

 ## Generating a SSH Keypair
 We usually use SSH connection in git, that way we are not dealing with logins and passwords.
 A SSH connection needs a SSH keypair, one public key and one private key.
 These two together will allow you to establish an encripted connection.
 You can generate a ssh keypair by following [this tutorial](https://help.github.com/articles/generating-an-ssh-key/).